Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Preliminaries

-\end{definition} where the $\cdot$ mean the group action on linear space.
+\end{definition} where the $\cdot$ denotes the group action on a linear space.
 For example, the inputs of the equivariance functions can be 3D coordinates of each atom in a molecule, and the outputs can be the force of each atom.
-In the remaining part of the paper, we mainly focus on $SO(3)$ group and are restricted to the real case $ F =\mathbb R$.
+In the remaining part of the paper, we mainly focus on the $SO(3)$ group.